For only the sixth time in its 67-year history, Washington Bible College/Capital Bible Seminary has a new leader.

 In taking the helm, Mercer becomes the first black person to lead the school and the first president with no previous connection to the school.
 Each of the previous presidents had either studied or taught at the college before being named the top administrator.
 Heater has been with the college for 50 years and was president for 11 years.

 At a spirited inauguration ceremony at Riverdale Baptist Church in Upper Marlboro, students and faculty welcomed Mercer, a father of four.

 The ceremony featured national televangelist Tony Evans as the keynote speaker.

 "We prayed for you before you got here," said Wayne Stinchcomb, president of the college's student government association, in his welcoming speech.
 "We stand behind you as you continue to lead the way."

-Todd Beall, a professor at the school and a member of the 19-member search committee that eventually led to Mercer's selection, was equally welcoming.
+Todd Beall, a professor at the school and a member of the 19-member search committee that picked Mercer, was equally welcoming.

 "I've looked forward with great anticipation to leadership by Mercer," Beall said.
 "I was looking for godly character, someone humble with complete integrity that would inspire faculty, donors, staff and students."